What Age Should a Kid Get a Phone? The Ultimate Guide to Deciding

 Alternatives To Smartphones

 What can you do if you determine that your child is just not ready for a cell phone, but you want to be able to track them anyway?
 Thankfully, today’s innovative companies have come up with a variety of solutions to this all-too-common dilemma.
-These include GPS watches, child tracking devices, and specially designed phones just for kids.
+These include GPS watches for kids, child tracking devices, and specially designed phones just for kids.
 Most of these GPS watches and devices also come with emergency voice calling.

 Findmykids designed Pingo Track, which many believe is the best smartwatch for children and the perfect alternative to a cell phone.
 The watch features GPS technology to track your child’s location, but also to create safe zones and enable alerts if your kid leaves them.
 There’s no risk of technology addiction, but kids can still enjoy using phone and video call options.